Alee14/DLAP/README.md

 (Originally for Alee's birthday)

-If there's anything wrong, feel free to make a fork and put a pull request.
+If there's anything wrong or wanting to add a feature, feel free to make a fork and put a pull request.

 # Configuration
 Make a new file called `config.json`.